-Secondly, they can help you generate more leads.
-Depending on your brand voice, you can craft something sophisticated or humorous.
+Depending on your brand’s voice, you can craft something sophisticated or humorous.
 Keep in mind your target audience and how they communicate.

-Both types of headings can work well if they are done intelligently.
+Both types of videos can work well if they are created strategically.

 EyeView conducted a study to understand the relation between videos and lead generation.
 They added a video that would allow autoplay on TutorVista’s landing page.
 They kept track of the number of conversions they received after adding the video.